-We have a wonderful group of coaches who gives lessons to all new bowlers.
+We have a wonderful group of coaches who give lessons to all new bowlers.
 We offer prospective new members 3 lessons at no charge.
 Coaches are also available and willing to help any club bowler who could use a little “fine-tuning”.

 Draws are run according to the schedule on the calendar.
 We ask people to arrive at least 10 minutes ahead of time in order to give the draw master time to set up the draw.
 Just one person racing in late can throw everything off!
 If you KNOW you are going to be held up, call the club and someone will enter your name for you (604-224-6556)

-Bowls are available free for first year members; in fact we encourage you to try out club bowls for a year before you buy.
-After that, if you haven’t purchased, you may “rent” bowls from the club for $30 a year on a daily “first come, first served” basis.
+Bowls are available free for member use; in fact we encourage you to try out club bowls for a year before you buy.

 Dress is casual.
 Shoes must not have heavy treads or definite heels – these damage the greens.
 Either “Whites” or club team shirts are worn for tournaments.
 There are a limited number of club team shirts available to rent for tournaments for a $2 fee per useage.
 The rest of the time?
 Colour is great!